threefoldfoundation/info_threefold_pub/wiki/tokens/token_what.md

 ## What can I do with a TFT?

-Users, developers, and enterprises need TFT to deploy their IT workloads on the TF Grid.
-Anything which runs on Linux is supported on the TFGrid.
+Users, developers, and enterprises use TFT to reserve the capacity they need to create, use and share their data, IT workloads, and applications on the network.
+Moreover, with TFT, users will be able to use the different products and services deployed on the ThreeFold Grid.

 ![](img/missing_layer_.jpg)